Aime-Serge/Aime-Serge/README.md

 ## 🏁 Final Note

 Thanks for visiting!
-I continuously explore new technologies and build meaningful solutions.
+I’m continuously exploring new technologies and building meaningful solutions.
 If you’re working on something exciting and need a creative engineer, I’d love to connect.